Kyle Carpenter

-William Kyle Carpenter (born October 17, 1989) is a medically retired United States Marine who received the United States' highest military honor, the Medal of Honor, for his actions in Marjah, Helmand Province, Afghanistan in 2010.
+William Kyle Carpenter (born October 17, 1989) is a medically retired United States Marine Corps corporal who was awarded the United States' highest military honor, the Medal of Honor, for his actions in Marjah, Helmand Province, Afghanistan, in 2010.
 Carpenter is the youngest living Medal of Honor recipient.

 Early life

-Carpenter was born in Jackson, Mississippi on October 17, 1989, and raised in Flowood by his parents James and Robin.
+Carpenter was born in Jackson, Mississippi, on October 17, 1989, and raised in Flowood by his parents James and Robin.
 He is a graduate of W.W.
 King Academy in Batesburg, South Carolina.
 He enlisted in the Marine Corps' delayed entry program at age 19 in February 2009, and completed Recruit Training in July 2009 at Marine Corps Recruit Depot Parris Island in South Carolina.